PhilipeLouchtch/louchtch-intellij-dark/README.md

 ## Short intro

-This theme was created to be used together with the dark IntelliJ application theme.
+This theme was created to be used together with the factory, dark IntelliJ UI theme.
 It has a strong *semantic highlighting* feel.
-Interfaces are blue-ish, classes green, semantic highlighting of variables uses strong colors instead of subdued default ones.
+Interfaces are blue-ish, classes green, semantic highlighting of variables uses strong colors instead of very subdued default ones.

 ## Main goals

-- Easier on the eyes when coding in darker environments
+- Easier on the eyes when coding in dark environments
-- Not too black
+- Not too dark, must be usable in when sunny (but not direct sunlight on a laptop screen)
-- Look good with the default dark UI theme
+- Looks good with the default IntelliJ dark UI theme
-- De-emphasize certain keywords (new, control flow, loops and access modifiers are just not that interesting)
+- De-emphasize keywords (new, control flow, loops and access modifiers are not interesting _enough_)
-- Emphasize the more interesting parts (operators and variables, for example)
+- Emphasize the important parts (operators and variables, for example)*
+- Be sane, no mental noise that distracts from the task at hand (=work in progress)*

+*) you might wonder: why the strong colors for Classes and Interfaces?
+Answer: I want to highlight for myself when I'm not "thinking in interfaces".
+Because I'm experimenting with [Yegor Bugayenko](https://www.yegor256.com/books.html)'s suggestions.

 ## Issues

 - The TODO's in comments probably need to get a more subdued color.
-- Errors might be highlighted too strong and makes the caret not visible enough, don't know how to fix the caret there without changing the highlight color itself
+Or just a different one, that still stands out, strongly.
+Need to have some extra motivation to get those TODO's done or reconsidered.
 - Interfaces and Classes colors might be a little bit too "busy"-looking.
-Still evaluating, but I had a personal reason for doing this.
+Already toned the color down a bit, but they are still quite dominant.
 - Not happy with squiggly line warnings, but that's more of an issue with what kinds of warning I like to see.
-Some of them are sometimes useful and other times annoying.
+From time to time, some of them are useful.
+Can't expect the IDE to read my mind.
 Maybe a bit more subdued color will be used in the future...

 ![Screenshot of theme (v1)](IntelliJ-theme.PNG)